sig-rpc/sig-rpc.github.io/pages/profiling.md

 Examples of these profilers include; Intel’s VTune, AMD’s uProf, and NVIDIA’s Nsight Compute.

 You shouldn't need access to hardware metrics to ensure reasonable performance.

+## Deterministic vs Sampling Profilers

+There are two main approaches that profilers use for function and line level profiling, deterministic and sampling.
+The majority of timeline, memory and hardware metric profiling is implemented in a deterministic manner.

+Deterministic profilers provide precise measurements by recording every relevant event (e.g. function or line executed) during execution.
+This comprehensive tracking ensures consistent and reproducible results, however due to this granularity deterministic profiling can significantly slow down program execution and generate large volumes of data.
+For this reason deterministic profilers are best suited for small profiles.

+In contrast, sampling profilers operate similar to a debugger, pausing the profiled code at a regular sampling interval (e.g. 1000 times a second).
+The profiler then logs where the code was paused before resuming execution.
+This approach is significantly less granular in it's data collection, however any component that occupies a significant proportion of the runtime will inevitably be caught by a significant proportion of the samples.
+This approach is low-overhead, not significantly increasing the runtime during profiling.
+Sampling profilers typically allow the sampling rate to be increased, to increase collection granularity, this does however increase the overhead of profiling.
+Advanced profiling tools typically utilise sampling (atleast for a subset of their metrics), so that they can be used to profile large and complex software.